ZentaChain/Zentalk-Android/README.md

 ![onion_zentalk_cyber](images/Zentalk-Mobile.png)

-Zentalk is a highly secure hybrid encryption decentralized peer-to-peer messenger.
+Zentalk is a highly secure hybrid encryption, decentralized and peer-to-peer messenger.
 Next to great usability, under the hood, you’ll find state-of-the-art encryption with AES-256, Diffie-Helman, RSA and El-Gamal security.
-Zentalk is decentralized, without having a server-point Zentachain guarantees full anonymity and offline communication between the sender and receiver using Zentanodes and the hashing function Blake2.
-Zentalk covers IP-Addresses with the Tor-network.
+Zentalk is decentralized, it has no server point.
+Zentachain guarantees full anonymity and offline communication between the sender and receiver using Zentanodes inclusive hashing function Blake2 and the Tor-network.

 #### Timestamp development: